kmaikat/robinhood-clone/wiki.md

     + Read: Login user can view watchlist and stocks from watchlist
     + Update: Login user can add/ remove stock from watchlist and change the name of watch list
     + Delete: Login user can delete the watchlist(s) that they created
-- Transaction: CRUD
+- User Transaction:
-    + Create: store buy and sell transaction
     + Read: Login user can view all their transactions

-    + Update: Login user can not update their transactions
-    + Delete: Login user can not delete their transactions
-- Asset/Stock Detail: CRUD
+- Asset/Stock Detail:
-    + Create:  tbd
     + Read: All user can view stock detail
-    + Update : tbd
-    + Delete:tbd

 - Assest/Stock Search: CRUD
     + All user can search stock via stock symbol
     + Tbd